 Berkshire Hathaway HomeServices | Arizona Properties

-Sam has 25+ years of full time real estate experience assisting buyers and sellers transact homes for sale in Chandler, Gilbert, Mesa, Phoenix, Scottsdale, Tempe AZ homes for sale and investment property.
+Sam has 25+ years of full-time real estate experience assisting buyers and sellers transact Chandler, Gilbert, Mesa, Phoenix, Scottsdale, Tempe AZ homes for sale and investment property.

 Contact Sam to discuss your Arizona home purchase plans and schedule an appointment to see how he can help make your plans become a reality.